Parisian chic meets Maroc at this colourful, light-filled riad, with a pool, gardens and helpful staff, providing an oasis in the heart of the Medina

 Stepping in from the dust and brouhaha of the medina the opulence of Riad Norma’s inner patio can’t fail but raise a sigh: a trickling fountain, strewn with rose petals, occupies centre stage whilst to all sides high zellig-covered columns, intricately carved stucco and enormous cedarwood doors draw your gaze upwards to an extraordinary zouak ceiling, a full 12 metres above you.
 But what makes this riad so unique is that to one side of this classical fassi patio is an exquisite garden, planted with citrus, loquat, palm and roses, whose scented greenery wraps round a fountain-fed pool.

-Riad Norma’s French owner, Monique, oversaw almost two long years of restoration to create her vision of The Arabian Nights.
+Riad Norma’s French owner, Monique, oversaw almost 2 long years of restoration to create her vision of The Arabian Nights.
 Her riad is an ode to the beauty and skill of the craftsmen of Fes and to her love of Opera.
 And if she chose to name Norma after a druid priestess...alors, pourquoi pas?

 Norma’s bedrooms are named after Monique’s favourite